 - Center for Slavic, Eurasian, and East European Studies

-- Carolina Center for the Study of the Middle East and Muslim Civilizations
+- Center for Middle East and Islamic Studies

 - DUKE-UNC Consortium for Middle East Studies

 - Institute for the Study of the Americas